 Well, not really.

 The above is an exaggeration, of course, but there is plenty of content out there that advertises itself as the ‘ultimate’ or ‘definitive’ guide to a SEO.
-As a freelancer, you’re not looking to become an SEO expert, or exploring the fascinating world of search engine optimization for fun (author’s note: I genuinely do find it fascinating!) – no, you’re just looking for guidance about how to “do SEO” so you can help get your name out there, grow your business and make more money.
+As a business owner, you’re not looking to become an SEO expert, or exploring the fascinating world of search engine optimization for fun (author’s note: I genuinely do find it fascinating!) – no, you’re just looking for guidance about how to “do SEO” so you can help get your name out there, grow your business and make more money.
 This article is going to try to help you do just that.

 First things first: Research